Onesso/RESTFUL-and-sockets/README.md

 if having issues with consoloe ninja in the package.json file add a script: "start": "nodemon app.js"  ,nodemon will anable the server to  always listening respond to change.

+# Database structure and relationships

+this are the table(databases).
+        1.  user
+        2.  post
+        3.  postDetails
+        4.  savedPost
+        5.  chat
+        6.  messaget

+## RelationShips

+    1.  each user can have multiple post
+    2.  each post hase multiple details
+    3.  a single user can save multiple post
+    4. Each post can be save multiple times
+    5. A single user can have multiple chat
+    6.  inside chat we can have multiple messages

+# Building endpoints

+lets create our first endpoint that will return a test.

+creating all the endpoint inside the app.js is untidy and can resultst to confusion therefore we'll create a different dir (routes) for the endpoint.

+and inside the dir we'll create different files for different endpoint